webugetsk/cakephp-utils/README.md

 Utils Plugin for Cake 4.x
 =========================

 The Utils plugin offers you many components and behaviors to make developing easier.
-This plugin is required by the [Cak

 Installation
 ------------